-Not a bad start, if we don't say so ourselves.
-Sets a high standard for this Sunday's reading, really.
-Luckily, Andy Devine are on deck to take on the challenge.recent MFA grad Harmon Neal, current MFA students Sean Karns and Eduardo Gabrieloff, and featured reader
+Not a bad start, if we don’t say so ourselves.
+Sets a high standard for this Sunday’s reading, really.
+Luckily, local slam poet Suzy Requart, recent MFA grad Harmon Neal, current MFA students Sean Karns and Eduardo Gabrieloff, and featured reader Andy Devine are on deck to take on the challenge.

 Devine (who will fit Stories & Beer into his national reading tour, Being Andy Devine) rounded up his editor (Michael Kimball) and his publisher (Adam Robinson) to chat with S&B host Aaron Burch about the complexities of, well, being Andy Devine.

 Aaron Burch: This tour is being billed and promoted as “Being Andy Devine” as opposed to, say, just “Andy Devine’s Book Tour” or something likewise simple-sounding or, on the other side of the spectrum, something with a long and goofy title.
 Explain yourself.